rtcharity/resources.eahub.org/content/events/advertising.md

 <a name="eventbrite"></a>
 ## Eventbrite

 Eventbrite is popular in some countries but not others.
 There are different Eventbrite websites for the 26 different countries they support.
-To find your country’s website either Google “Eventbrite” or choose your country on the <a target="_blank" href="">Help Center</a>.
+To find your country’s website either Google “Eventbrite” or choose your country on the <a target="_blank" href="https://www.eventbrite.com/support">Help Center</a>.

 Eventbrite lists a wide range of the events coming up in a city, so putting your event on Eventbrite may attract newcomers that you might not reach on Facebook or Meetup.
 Eventbrite asks people to sign up to the event, so it is useful when you are running larger events where it is important to keep track of the number of attendees.